samo4/cheatsheet/SIMULATIONS.md

 ```

+## Canonical forms

+State space representation is not unique.
+The selection of state variables and the order in which they are arranged leads to different representations of the same system.
+Depending of the requirements, we can rearrange the state space representation into canonical forms (depending on what we want to achieve).:

+- controllable canonical form (see above "Nested method")
+  - has coefficients of the transfer function in the last row of matrix A
+- observable canonical form (see above "delitvena metoda")
+  - has coefficients of the transfer function in the last column of matrix A
+- diagonal canonical form
+  - has eignevalues (poles) on the diagonal of matrix A

+The state space representation (matrices A, B, C, D) can be transformed to transfer function with:

+$$ G(s) = C(sI - A)^{-1}B + D $$

 ## Simluation of system with dead time

 Laplace tells us that the transfer function with dead time can be expressed as: $e^{-\tau s}$.